 UNIT I: Introduction to Counselling Psychology 12 hrs.
 Nature, Definition and Scope of Counselling Psychology.
 Historical development and Current Status of Counselling psychology in India Counselling psychology and its relation to Guidance, Psychotherapy and Clinical Psychology.
 Goals of Counselling.
 Personal characteristics of an effective counsellor.
 Selection and training of counsellors.
 Ethical and professional issues in counselling.
 Physical setting of the counselling room.
 UNIT II: Models and Process of Counselling 12 hrs.
-Models of psychological counselling - Egan's Skilled Helper Model and Ivey's Model of psychological counseling.
-Steps in the Process of Counselling, Dimensions of Counselling Relationship.Planning and Duration of Psychological Counselling.
-Crosscultural counseling issues.
-Alternative Modes of counselling- Time limited counselling, Telephone counselling, Online counseling UNIT III: Basic and advanced skills of counselling 12 hrs.
-Basic skills: Rapport establishment, Attending and observing, Opening, Structuring,
+Counselling Case History Collection Models of psychological counselling - Egan's Skilled Helper Model and Ivey's Model of psychological counseling.
+Steps in the Process of Counselling, Dimensions of Counselling Relationship.
+Planning and Duration of Psychological Counselling.
+Alternative Modes of counselling- Time limited counselling, Telephone counselling, Online counseling UNIT III: Basic and advanced skills of counselling and Client 12 hrs.